by LB5ZH, Geir Inge and Andreas G.

 Ordering the parts

-As of now, we are ordering the necessary parts.
-The 3D printer has been put to work, and most of those parts are finished.
-We follow the BOM from SatNOGS, with additional Adafruit parts from the Elwood controller design.
+We used PLA 1.75 filament to print most of the parts from the SatNOGS design.
+We followed the BOM from SatNOGS, with additional Adafruit parts from the Elwood controller design.
 We ordered the parts according to this list:

 - All aluminium parts, screws and nuts from Motedis in Germany.
 The aluminium frame is ordered pre-cut.

 - All Adafruit/Arduino parts from Tinkerly/ParadiseTronic in Germany (before we knew about the good selection of Arduino stuff at DigitalImpuls.no)